epics-containers/epics-containers.github.io/main/_sources/tutorials/generic_ioc.md.txt

 the `lakeshore340.template` database template and passes all of the arguments verbatim to the template.

-Finally it declares that we need to add a line to the iocShell startup script that allows the IOC to find the module's StreamDevice protocol files.
+Next, it declares that we need to add a line to the iocShell startup script that allows the IOC to find the module's StreamDevice protocol files.

 Note that in the list of DB args or in the startup lines we can use combinations